lm3nitro/Projects/IDS and IPS/Snort/Snort Install and Configuration.md

 ![Pasted image 20240402185922](https://github.com/lm3nitro/Projects/assets/55665256/e2cc0fd8-aa72-439f-b3d6-637571c3dcf5)

 Next, I wanted to permanently disable interface offloading.
 This can significantly impact Snort's performance and accuracy.
-When offloading is disabled, Snort can analyze apckets in their tru state, leading to better detection.
+When offloading is disabled, Snort can analyze packets in their true state, leading to better detection.

 ```
 Disable LRO & GRO using a service